OsStark/Information_Security/README.md

 # Information_Security
-Work from Introduction to Information Security
+Work from Introduction to Information Security.
+The code is written in Python.